mvotho/Journi/README.md

-Journal app built with NextJS
+Journal app built with NextJS and PocketBase as the backend server.